(Last Updated 05/20/2022)

 Federal Liability Protection

 Many food manufacturers, retailers, and wholesalers cite fear of liability as a primary deterrent to donating food.
-However, strong federal liability protections exist for businesses and nonprofits that receive donated food.
-In 1996, Congress passed the Bill Emerson Good Samaritan Food Donation Act, which provides a federal floor of civil and criminal liability protection for food donors and the nonprofit organizations that receive and distribute food donations to those in need.
-It provides protection to a broad range of donors, including individuals, businesses, government entities, food recovery organizations, and gleaners.
+However, strong federal liability protections exist for businesses that donate or directly distribute food, and nonprofits that receive and distribute donated food.
+The Bill Emerson Good Samaritan Food Donation Act, originally passed in 1996 and amended by the Food Donation Improvement Act in 2022, provides federal civil and criminal liability protection against federal and state liability claims for food donors and the nonprofit organizations that receive and distribute food donations to those in need, as long as certain requirements are met.

 Donors and distributors must meet the following four requirements to receive protection under the Act: